Mother's Day brings cold, wet weather to Central Illinois

 Monday’s high is predicted to hit 61 degrees, falling to 38 Monday night with a stiff 17 mph breeze to make it feel even cooler.
 By Thursday, Erwin reports, we can look forward to a high of 65, and Friday’s high should reach 70.

-Asked how unusual this cold, wet and miserable weather was for the time of year, Erwin says it's hard to gauge it, statistically, as Mother’s Day moves around on the calendar.
+Asked how unusual this cold, wet weather was for the time of year, Erwin says it's hard to gauge it, statistically, as Mother’s Day moves around on the calendar.

 “But I do know we had frost advisories in mid-May last year,” he added.